kmahaseth1/movies-dash/README.md

 ### In Progress
 - Data Correction:
-    - Extract Production Country and Language from Wikipedia API
+    - Extract Production Country from Wikipedia API

 ### TODO

-- [ ] Write an API to extract data from the-numbers.com
-- [ ] Extract budget and total gross data from the-numbers.com
-- [ ] Integrate data from Wikipedia and the-number.com into the database table
+- [ ] Integrate data from Wikipedia into the database table
+- [ ] Update filters in the dashboard
 - [ ] Deploy to production environment

 ## Dashboard Features